KweliHall/Capstone-MVP/README.md

-for my project i am going to make a discord like app.
+For my project i am going to make a discord like app.
+It will allow you to sign in and interact with chat rooms.

 Pages
     - Sign in page